-- 1 memory module - 2 securing clips (2 per connector) - NOTICE: If you need to install memory modules in two connectors, install a memory module in the connector labeled "DIMMA" before you install a module in the connector labeled "DIMMB."
-Insert memory modules at a 45-degree angle to avoid damaging the connector. - NOTE: If the memory module is not installed properly, the computer may not boot properly.
-No error message indicates this failure. - 5 Ground yourself and install the new memory module: - a Align the notch in the module edge connector with the tab in the connector slot. - b Slide the module firmly into the slot at a 45-degree angle, and rotate the module down until it clicks into place.
+- 1 memory module - 2 securing clips (2 per connector) - NOTE: If the memory module is not installed properly, the computer may not boot properly.
+No error message indicates this failure. - 4 Ground yourself and install the new memory module: - a Align the notch in the module edge connector with the tab in the connector slot. - b Slide the module firmly into the slot at a 45-degree angle, and rotate the module down until it clicks into place.
 If you do not feel the click, remove the module and reinstall it.

-- 1 memory slot notch - 2 memory slot tab - 6 Replace the memory module/Mini PCI cover and tighten the screws. - NOTICE: If the cover is difficult to close, remove the module and reinstall it.
-Forcing the cover to close may damage your computer. - 7 Insert the battery into the battery bay, or connect the AC adapter to your computer and an electrical outlet. - 8 Turn on the computer.
+5 Replace the memory module cover.

+NOTICE: If the cover is difficult to close, remove the module and reinstall it.
+Forcing the cover to close may damage your computer.

+- 6 Insert the battery into the battery bay, or connect the AC adapter to your computer and an electrical outlet.

+- 7 Reinstall the hard drive.
+See page 90.

+- 8 Turn on the computer.